-Jake is about to embark on an extraordinary expedition – to perform his songs in the actual hut in Antarctica where Captain Scott and his team lived and worked before setting out for the South Pole.
-Jake has received special permission for this performance-of-a-lifetime from the New Zealand Antarctic Heritage Trust and will reach the Hut with Antarctic travel experts Oceanwide Expeditions.
-To cope with the extreme conditions in the Hut, Jake will be performing on a Rainsong graphite guitar.
+Jake received special permission for this performance-of-a-lifetime from the New Zealand Antarctic Heritage Trust and reached the Hut with Antarctic travel experts Oceanwide Expeditions.
+To cope with the extreme conditions in the Hut, Jake performed on a Rainsong graphite guitar.